 Students are responsible for conducting themselves in a lawful manner and in compliance with the guidelines set forth in the Code.
-This document is meant to serve as an overview of the Student Code of Conduct; please review the Student Code of Conduct, email firstname.lastname@example.org, or call the Office of Student Conduct & Community Standards (865-974-3171) for more information.
+This document is meant to serve as an overview of the Student Code of Conduct; please review the Student Code of Conduct, email email@example.com, or call Student Conduct & Community Standards (865-974-3171) for more information.

 Standards of Conduct

 Students are prohibited from engaging in the following types of misconduct.
 The full Standards of Conduct can be found in the Student Code of Conduct.

 Cheating, plagiarism, or any other act of academic dishonesty, including, without limitation, an act in violation of the Honor Statement.

 Falsifying, distorting, misrepresenting, or withholding information in connection with a University investigation or hearing, except as provided in Section 5.1(9).

 Forging, altering, destroying, falsifying, or misusing records or identification, whether in print or electronic form.

 Causing physical harm to any person; endangering the health, safety, or welfare of any person; engaging in conduct that causes a reasonable person to fear harm to their health, safety, or welfare; or making an oral or written statement that an objectively reasonable person hearing or reading the statement would interpret as a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.